SC3020-Group10/Project2/README.md

 conda install pip
 ```
 7. Install python dependencies and import the TPC-H dataset into your PostgreSQL database by running `./setup.sh [Your PostgreSQL username] [Your PostgreSQL password]`
-8. Start the web application using `./run.sh`
+8. Start the web application using `./run.sh` or `python project.py`